enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/classloaders.rst

 * Every payload launch has its own classloader, **totally independent from the engine classloader**.
   This classloader is garbage collected at the end of the run.
-* JNDI resources in singleton mode (see :doc:`../jobs/resources`) must be kept cached by the engine, so they cannot be loaded through the transcient payload classloader itself.
+* JNDI resources in singleton mode (see :doc:`../jobs/resources`) must be kept cached by the engine, so they cannot be loaded through the transient payload classloader itself.
 Also, the loaded resources must be understandable by the payloads - and therefore there must be a shared classloader here.
 The JNDI classloader is therefore the parent of the payload classloaders.
 The JNDI classloader itself has no parent (save obviously the bootstrap CL), so the payloads won't be polluted by anything foreign.